 Making the Move: The Ultimate Guide to Navigating the NCAA Transfer Portal

-Did you know more than 31,000+ student-athletes entered the NCAA Transfer Portal in 2022?
+Did you know more than 31,000+ student-athletes entered the NCAA Transfer Portal last year?
 When a student-athlete enters the NCAA Transfer Portal, they are notifying their current college that they plan to leave.
 They are also indicating to other colleges that they are available for recruitment, and they are allowed to communicate with coaches from those other schools.

 While transferring has become more popular in recent years, student-athletes should know that transferring can have long-lasting implications on their collegiate athletic and academic careers.